suffolklibraries/lgc/content/collections/events/ice-age-festival.md

     content:
       -
         type: text
         text: 'Most activities are free, with something for all ages!
-There will also be a chance for children to take part in our pre-booked ice age arts and crafts workshops.'
+There will also be a chance for children to take part in our pre-booked ice age arts and crafts workshops (these do cost £4 per child). '
   -
     type: heading
     attrs: